Thomson Reuters: Sponsorships

-Involvement in surveillance
+Involvement in mass surveillance

 Thomson Reuters owns and operates the Consolidated Lead Evaluation and Reporting (CLEAR) database, which scrapes personal and identifying data for use in law enforcement, corporate security, and fraud investigations.
 Per the company's marketing, CLEAR compiles public records, phone records, utility records, social media information, credit history, motor vehicle registration data, and automatic license plate reader scans to create files on its subjects.
 CLEAR has been the subject of numerous lawsuits alleging invasions of privacy and other violations of civil liberties.

 In November 2019, two groups of legal scholars and human rights activists called on Thomson Reuters to cease providing U.S. Immigration and Customs Enforcement and Palantir Technologies access to information through CLEAR, which has enabled the deportation of illegal immigrants.
 A company representative replied that Thomson Reuters will help the American government and police in active criminal investigations and against threats to national security or public safety.
 In February 2020, a group of Thomson Reuters shareholders criticized the company's involvement with ICE for immigrant tracking.
+Shareholder British Columbia General Employees' Union raised concerns again in 2026 and proposed an independent evaluation on the negative impacts of CLEAR for human rights, which was denied by the board of directors due to a pending assessment from 2025.

+In 2025, 180 employees sent leadership a signed letter expressing their concerns with the company's contracts with ICE and DHS.
+The employee organizing efforts for the letter was later fired.

 In 2020, three Reuters investigative journalists, Raphael Satter, Christopher Bing and Jack Stubbs, who were conducting an investigation about a hack-for-hire company based in India, forcefully took a photograph of Kumar, a small scale Indian herbal businessman, for alleged hacker Sumit Gupta of Belltrox.
 Despite providing identification showing he was not the alleged hacker, Kumar's image was used by one of the three journalists in their story.
 As a result, the businessman was questioned by the police, suffered reputation damage and business loss, and later relocated to a small town.
 Reuters later admitted to an error of mistaken identity caused by the businessman's sharing of same address with the alleged hacker.